-This degree offers three optional concentrations.
+This degree provides flexibility to allow students to select computer science courses which meet their specific needs.
+It offers three optional concentrations.
 One of these concentrations will appear on a student's transcripts only if all of its requirements are met.
-If a particular concentration is not followed then at least five of the computer science electives must be at the 300 level.

-The final 30 semester hours of credit must be taken at Roosevelt University, with at least 15 of these in the computer science major; at most 60 semester hours may be taken at the 100 level.
+The final 30 semester hours of credit must be taken at Roosevelt University.
+At least 15 semester hours of credit in the computer science major must also be taken at Roosevelt.
+At most 60 semester hours may be taken at the 100 level.
 At least 69 semester hours must be in non-computing courses.

 Students planning to pursue an MS in computer science should take MATH 231, 245, and 300, as well as CST 280 in their curriculum.

 Electives: (If a concentration is chosen, select required courses for that concentration.)

 Optional minor in mathematics for the BA in Information Technology:

 Optional minor in business for the BA in Information Technology:

 See the College of Business section of the catalog for required courses.

 The Database and Data Assurance concentration is designed to focus on data as an essential organizational resource.
 Students in this concentration study effective and efficient means of storing and manipulating data electronically.
 They typically attain jobs in database management, information security, or database administration.